abhishekverma22/Language-learning-system/README.md

 You can open the project in VS Code, Sublime, or any text editor of your choice.

 3. Firebase Setup
+- Create one file in root folder name : firebase-config.js and put your own configration templates for enable firebase See blow for sample
 - Create a Firebase project at https://console.firebase.google.com
 - Enable:
          - Authentication (Email/Password)